Student Handbook: First Year Review

 Annual Review (Handbook Home)

-Students are expected to maintain reasonable progress toward the doctoral degree after completing their qualifying exams.
+Students are expected to maintain reasonable progress toward the completion of the doctoral degree.
 Progress toward the degree will be evaluated annually by the student’s advisor or dissertation committee chair and then by the DPA program director.
 Each year a letter will be sent to the student noting progress or lack of progress.
-If there are consecutive years with no progress, the DPA Program Committee will determine whether to continue the student in the program.
+If there are consecutive years with no progress, the DPA Program Committee will determine whether the student will be allowed to continue in the program.

 In the event a student is unable to maintain continuous progress toward the degree, the student may request a leave of absence from the program by completing a student petition requesting such a leave and submitting it to the student’s dissertation chair and the DPA director for approval.